foundation-model-stack/fms-hf-tuning/docs/advanced-data-preprocessing.md

 `k` is the name (`str`) of the data handler and `func` (`callable`) is the function which is called.

-In the data config users can request which data handler to apply by requesting the corresponding `name` with which the data handler was requested and specifying the appropriate `argumnets`.
-Each data handler  two types of arguments via `DataHandlerArguments` definition above in the [schema](#what-is-data-config-schema), as shown below.
+In the data config users can request which data handler to apply by requesting the corresponding `name` with which the data handler was registered and specifying the appropriate `arguments`.
+Each data handler takes two types of arguments via `DataHandlerArguments` definition above in the [schema](#what-is-data-config-schema), as shown below.

 ```yaml
   DataHandler: